M Van Museum

 Monseigneur Ladeuzeplein 21 · interesting places nearby

-Dominating Monseigneur Ladeuzeplein, this imposingly grand Flemish Renaissance-style palace features a soaring Scandinavian-style brick tower topped with a three-storey octagonal stone cupola.
-The library was convincingly rebuilt after WWI with the charity of 400 American universities, having been infamously put to the torch in August 1914 by the German occupation.
-It was rebuilt a second time after WWII.
-The public is allowed inside at certain times of the term and tours can be organised through the tourist office.
+Dominating Monseigneur Ladeuzeplein, this imposingly grand Flemish Renaissance–style palace features a soaring Scandinavian-style brick tower topped with a three-storey octagonal stone cupola.
+The library was convincingly rebuilt after WWI with the financial aid of 400 American universities, having been infamously put to the torch in August 1914 during the schrecklichkeit (terror or 'hard measures') of the German occupation.
+It was then rebuilt a second time after WWII.